 Glasgow Clyde is following Scottish Government guidance on arrangements for Test and Protect.
 This guidance does not currently require routine College-based testing as part of our activities, but if this guidance changes then testing will be put in place as needed.

 Current guidance confirms those groups that should follow the shielding requirements.
 This will also be supplemented for those that are required to self-isolate under the Test and Protect strategy.
 The College is fully supporting this guidance and will expect that any student who meets the official criteria will follow the shielding / isolation guidance – including not coming onto campus or accessing college buildings.

 All students will largely be learning on an online basis and it is important all students consider access to a PC or laptop and have an internet connection.
 Those with caring responsibilities may find the online delivery supportive of their caring responsibilities.
 If you have any questions please contact our Student Advice team on email@example.com

 The Nurseries on each campus are open and will be working to the guidance issued by the Scottish Government guidance issued on reopening early years learning and childcare services.

-Student support services are in place for the new session but are operating on an online and telephone basis.
+Student support services are in place and are operating on an online and telephone basis.
 This will include our Student Association - GCCSA, Student Funding, Student Advice and Information, Learning Inclusion, Libraries and Counselling.